AWRI is located on Muskegon Lake in Muskegon, MI. Three buildings support AWRI's research, education, and outreach activities.

 Built in 2013, the Robert B. Annis Field Station is a 14,700 sq. ft.
 LEED-designed building that houses 3 research laboratories, a mesocosm facility, faculty and graduate student offices, conference rooms, and storage for field equipment.
 Floor plan maps of the Field Station can be found here.

-Our green-designed boat house provides ship support and small boat storage, with sustainability features such as a green roof, rain garden, and natural lighting.
+Our green-designed boat house was built in 2008 to provide ship support and small boat storage, with sustainability features such as a green roof, rain garden, and natural lighting.